pVachev/Flask-Microservice-Uni-Project/README.md

-# hw4
+# Flask Microservices University project for a registration system

-This is a repo for homework week 4
+This is the base for the university platform where students would be able to register for classes and receive their grades using Flask app.